-Since you have group creditable coverage, you can wait to enroll in Medicare Later.
+Since you have group creditable coverage (see video on right), you can wait to enroll in Medicare Later.
 You have the option to not enroll (defer) both Medicare A and B, or you can enroll in premium free Part A and defer Part B which has a cost.

 Generally we recommend that you enroll in Part A to get your Medicare number established.
 It is not required, but does not cost you anything.